adriangalbincea/windows_dot_net_version_checker/README.md

 # Windows .Net Version Checker
-Adapted the script to work on PowerShell 2.0
+This app does not work with PowerShell 2.0